 - ensure their Club Welfare Officer is familiar with The FA’s Online Safeguarding Children Service.
 This is The FA’s tool for ensuring Club Welfare Officers can see who has been DBS checked.
 The system also allows Club Welfare Officers to see who has completed their Safeguarding Children training.

 In order to access this facility, clubs should contact The Media Group (TMG) on (0845) 210 80 80 (or E-Mail email@example.com) to gain the relevant information.
 Please ensure you provide your FAN Number in the Personal Reference Number field provided (if known).

 Once completed and submitted, you are required to provide proof of identity to your County FA Verifier/Club Welfare Officer in support of your application.
 All Identity Documents (ID) must be original.
 The list of acceptable ID and an ID selection tool form part of the online application.

 The verifier will look through your original ID documents and submit the application to TMG (The FA’s CRC department) where the application will be validated before progressing.
 Upon completion, TMG will issue you with a copy of the DBS Disclosure, update their records and forward the disclosure result to The FA.

 The FA is aware that people are anxious about the cost of the new scheme.
 The Government will not be charging volunteers though, at present, The FA needs to levy an administration charge (currently £20 for the DBS, or £10 online).
 The aim is to keep this low as possible.

 A volunteer is defined as a person engaged in activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), doing something which aims to benefit some third party other than, or in addition to, a close relative.

-By completing an online CRC Enhanced Disclosure application, the applicant is allowing The FA to have sight of any criminal record or non-conviction information that is held and released by the police via the CRC process.
+By completing an online DBS Enhanced Disclosure application, the applicant is allowing The FA to have sight of any criminal record or non-conviction information that is held and released by the police via the DBS process.